ibm-client-engineering/solution-filenet-aws/docs/4-Transition/lessons.md

 fncmdeploy-cpe-stateless-svc  NodePort  172.20.74.23    <none>          9443:31688/TCP,9103:30012/TCP   167d
 ```

 Here the team noticed differences in the service and the Repository connection Server URL.
-The service was using port `9443` while the Server URL was trying to connect to port `9080`.
-Also the service was using `https` while the Server URL was using `http`.
+For more information reference [Upgrading FNCM containers](/docs/3-Create/Upgrade/upgrade.mdx#upgrading-fncm-containers).
+As of version 5.5.11, the `add_repo_ce_wsi_url` was updated in the default CR shipped with that case.
+So, the team encountered this issue after upgrading to 5.5.11.

 #### The Solution